satyadasam/OCC/README.md

 for Benchmark tool, we are using [JMH](https://github.com/openjdk/jmh) to compare the performance of the 3 mothods.

-To get the JMH stats, run the BenchMarkRunner.java as Java application from JMH module Here is output from 4 core machine.
+To get the JMH stats, run the BenchMarkRunner.java as Java application from JMH module.

+Here is output from 4 core machine.
 Output vary based on the number of cores of the machine.
 ![output from JMH](https://github.com/satyadasam/OCC/blob/master/jmhfinal.PNG)